ghotso/yt-dl/README.md

 - ✅ Default credentials: admin/admin
 - 🔑 Change password immediately after first login
 - 📝 Check logs for authentication errors

+### Plex integration not working
+- ✅ Verify your Plex token is correct
+- 🔍 Check if the music library name matches exactly
+- 📝 Ensure Plex server is accessible from the container

 ## 📜 License